 The church of the Blessed Virgin Mary was an orientated structure erected on a Latin cross plan, with aisles, transept and a two-bay, pentagonal ended chancel, which was flanked by two pairs of chapels at the transept.
 Both the Romanesque eastern part of the church and the early Gothic western part were built of red bricks in the monk’s bond.
 Ceramic fittings, sometimes covered with brown and green glazes, were used for structural and decorative elements (half-columns of inter-nave arcades, portals, cornices, friezes).

-The chancel is clearly divided into the western span belonging to the romanesque phase and the eastern, gothic part.
-Originally it was ended with an apse, fragments of which were discovered during archaeological research.
-The oldest part of the church is the romanesque transept and the three eastern spheres of the naves.
-There were massive wall pillars made of pilaster strips and ancillary columns, as well as semi-circular and narrow windows.
-In five western spans, half-octagonal pillars were used instead of semi-columns, and the windows here are clearly wider, taller and topped with ogival arches.
-Larger differences between the construction stages are visible in external facades.
-The oldest part is characterized by careful brick technique and abundant use of decorative elements, including various types of friezes.
+Despite the long construction period of the church, it was constructed according to a uniform plan, although with a different style.
+The oldest part of the church was the Romanesque transept and the three eastern bays of the nave.
+Massive half-columns were used there, consisting of pilaster strips and shafts, as well as semicircular, narrow and splayed windows.
+In the five western bays, semi-octagonal pillars were used instead of half-columns, and the windows were clearly wider, higher and topped with ogival arches.
+Even greater differences between the construction stages were visible on the external facades, where the oldest part was characterized by careful brick technique and rich use of decorative elements, including various types of friezes.

 Nearby, at the south-eastern corner of the patio, there was an abbot’s house.
 It was connected with the cloister by the covered passage.
 It was erected on a rectangular plan and decorated with architectural detail, giving it a representative character.
 The western portal is currently attracting the most attention, coming out originally to a small patio surrounded by cloisters.
 The second portal was located on the axis of the gallery leading to the eastern wing of the main monastery.